AdobeDocs/target.de-DE/help/r-release-notes/known-issues-resolved-issues.md

 ### Berichte und extreme Bestellungen

 Vom 25.
 November 2019 bis zum 26.
 April 2020 trat bei einem Zielgruppe-Server ein Problem auf, bei dem extreme Bestellwerte in umsatzbasierten Berichtsmetriken (AOV, RPV) gezählt wurden.
 Vom 19.
 Dezember 2019 bis zum 23.
 April 2020 trat bei einem anderen Server dasselbe Problem auf.
-Dieses Problem betraf nicht alle Zielgruppen- oder Zielgruppen-Server.
+This issue did not affect all Target servers or all Target customers.

-Sie wurden *nicht* betroffen, wenn:
+You were *not* affected if:

-* Ihre Implementierung der Zielgruppe verwendet verschiedene Server.
+* Your Target implementation uses different servers.
-* Extreme Bestellungen wurden in Ihren Berichten nicht ausgeschlossen.
+* Your reports did not exclude extreme orders.
-* Sie haben zur Messung Ihrer Aktivitäten eine Konversionsmetrik verwendet.
+* You used a conversion metric to measure your activities.
-* Ihre Zielgruppe-Aktivitäten verwenden Analytics für die Zielgruppe (A4T).
+* Your Target activities use Analytics for Target (A4T).
-* Sie befinden sich in der Region Asien-Pazifik (APAC).
+* You are located the Asia-Pacific (APAC) region.

-Wenden Sie sich an den [Kundendienst](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB), um festzustellen, ob dieses Problem Ihren Zielgruppe-Berichte beeinflusst hat.
+To determine if this issue impacted your Target reporting, reach out to [Client Care](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB).

 ### Recommendations